Pepto Bismol Breastfeeding Safety

 - Ground up psyllium seeds will soak up any excess fluid in the gut, making the stool less runny.
 Take one to three tablespoons mixed in water.

 What to take for nausea while breastfeeding

-- For the nausea mothers are sometimes advised to take small sips of Coke.
-Moderate caffeine intake is considered safe, unless the baby has shown signs of a sensitivity towards it.
+- For nausea, mothers are sometimes advised to take small sips of Coke.
+Moderate caffeine intake is considered safe unless the baby has shown signs of sensitivity towards it.

 Peppermint tea is often given to mothers for nausea.
 Peppermint tea may cause some fussiness in babies who are only a few weeks old.
 And large quantities of peppermint tea may decrease milk supply.
 So drink small amounts and keep an eye on your baby for any signs of increased fussiness.

-- Ginger ale or fresh ginger will do wonders for nausea and it is completely safe to use while breastfeeding.
+- Ginger ale or fresh ginger will do wonders for nausea, and it is entirely safe to use while breastfeeding.

 Whatever you do, make sure to stay well hydrated.
 Nursing mothers should consume at least eight glasses of water daily.
 Some need more fluids than others, so drink more than eight glasses if you still feel thirsty.
 You can make your own natural electrolyte drink

 - 4 cups of water (filtered or purified) or raw coconut water

 Leave an anonymous comment